s-macke/CoverFS/README.md

    * make build system
    * cygwin build environment under Windows

-Type ´make´ to build the binaries.
+Type `make` to build the binaries.

 Run CoverFS
 ===========

-On the server run ´./coverfsserver [port]´ where [port] is the port number on which the server should listen.
+On the server run `./coverfsserver [port]` where [port] is the port the server should listen to.
-On the client run ´./coverfs [host] [port] [mountpoint]´ where [host] is the host address with the running server program, [port] is the portnumber to connect to and [mountpoint] is the folder which will contain the content of the filesystem.
+On the client run `./coverfs [mountpoint]` where [mountpoint] folder which will contain the content of the filesystem.
+Type `--help` for more options.

-The first time you run coverfs you are asked for a password for the new filesystem.
-The filesystem is stored in the file "cfscontainer" on the server.
+The first time you run `coverfs` you are asked for a password for the new filesystem.
+The filesystem is stored in the file `cfscontainer` on the server.

 Optional but highly recommened: